One of the more common board game buying dilemmas I keep encountering is Mage Knight vs Gloomhaven.

 - You’ll be reading the rules a lot – and going back to them as you play as well.
 Moreover, there are some concepts that are harder to understand (like resistances in Mage Knight) or are edge-case (like enemy target priorities and line of sight in Gloomhaven).
-Expect to also research on those online.
+Expect to also research those online.

-- In principle, similar card playing mechanics – you use cards to perform actions.
+- In principle, similar card-playing mechanics – you use cards to perform actions.
 Cards are similarly structured into top and bottom actions.

 Differences between Mage Knight and Gloomhaven

-- There is no written narrative in Mage Knight (except for the intro in the rule book), while Gloomhaven’s campaign is story driven, with players’ decisions helping build the world around them.
+- There is no written narrative in Mage Knight (except for the intro in the rule book), while Gloomhaven’s campaign is story-driven, with players’ decisions helping build the world around them.

 - Map layout in MK is randomly generated, while the scenarios in GH are pre-made and fixed (there are over 90 of them).
-Map in Mage Knight is on the surface, a lot more open, even adventurous, while Gloomhaven is a dungeon crawler, made from series of dungeons.
+Map in Mage Knight is on the surface, a lot more open, even adventurous, while Gloomhaven is a dungeon crawler, made from a series of dungeons.

-- MK’s is more strategic – you plan on a grand scale how you will go through the terrain, which enemies you will fight and how you will progress.
+- MK’s is more strategic – you plan on a grand scale how you will go through the terrain, which enemies you will fight, and how you will progress.
 GH is more tactical – the state of the board often changes (as enemies make their moves) and you react to the current state.

 - Mage Knight’s enemies are static, waiting for you to come to them (with few exceptions in the expansions), while Gloomhaven’s are much more unpredictable – driven by dynamic artificial intelligence.